grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 She sucked on the cheroot and the thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
 "Let's level her off, Gregory."

 "Ah, fuck!
 Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure --- and they're in fuckin' pieces."
-Chips smacked her hand against the bulkhead and crawled back down towards engineering.
+Chips smacked her hand against the bulkhead and hobbled back down towards engineering.

 "Leveled out at two-twenty meters," said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."